shakes76/PatternFlow/recognition/2021_ISIC_Improved_UNet/README.md

 ## Additions and Changes
 The architecture described above gives an overview of the design of the model.
 During development, it was found that making slight tweaks to the architecture resulted in better performance.
 These changes were:
-- `InstanceNormalisation` layers were added to all convolutions in the encoder pathway.
+- `InstanceNormalisation` layers were added to all 3x3 (stride 2) convolutions in the encoder pathway.
 - `UpSampling2D` layers used the `interpolation='bilinear'` parameter as opposed to the default `interpolation='nearest'`

 ## Usage